joantolos/kata-rate-calculator/README.md

 then the rate is (0.069 + 0.071) / 2

 If the amount is larger, more lenders and rates will be involved.
+I am pretty sure this is not the way to do it, but it is the best approach I could find.

 ## Test Instructions